arpitbbhayani/articles/blogs/slowsort.md

     return fib(n - 1) + fib(n - 2)
 ```

 While computing the Fibonacci numbers, we split the problem into subproblems and do this recursively till we are left with elemental states i.e. `0` or `1` and which is when we return the initial values which are `1` and `1`.
-This approach is not DnC because we are not splitting the problem into subproblems to achieve optimality, instead are doing a lot of repetitive work while taking a non-polynomial time to generate the Fibonacci numbers.
+This approach is not DnC because we are not splitting the problem into subproblems to achieve optimality, instead are doing a lot of repetitive work and taking a non-polynomial time to generate the Fibonacci numbers.

 # Slowsort Algorithm

-Slowsort algorithm draws a lot of similarities to the very popular Mergesort, but while Mergesort operates in `O(n log(n))` the complexity of Slowsort is non-polynomial and its best-case performs worse than the worst-case of bubble sort.
+Slowsort algorithm draws a lot of similarities to the very popular Mergesort, but while Mergesort operates in `O(n . log(n))` the complexity of Slowsort is non-polynomial `O(n ^ log(n))` and its best case performs worse than the worst case of bubble sort.

 Slowsort algorithms recursively break the array sorting problem into two subarray sorting problems.
 Once the two subarrays are sorted, the algorithm swaps the rightmost elements of the two sorted subarrays such that the greatest among the two becomes the rightmost element of the array i.e. the greatest among the two is placed at the correct position, and then it invokes the sorting for all elements except the fixed maximum.